-The overall aim of our group is to utilize cutting-edge research techniques to elucidate cellular mechanisms of kidney diseases, with the long-term goal of developing new therapeutic strategies.
-We have a particular interest in the application of live imaging approaches, including intravital microscopy, and our studies are focused mainly (but not exclusively) on the roles of mitochondria in kidney disease pathways.
+The overall aim of our group is to utilize cutting-edge research techniques to elucidate cellular mechanisms of kidney diseases, with the long-term goal of developing new treatments.
+We have a particular interest in the application of live imaging approaches, including intravital microscopy.

 The kidney is a complex and vital organ, with multiple roles in maintaining body homeostasis.
 Loss of normal kidney function in disease states results in the well-recognized clinical syndromes of acute kidney injury (AKI) and chronic kidney disease (CKD).
 AKI is associated with substantial morbidity, mortality and healthcare costs.
 Meanwhile, CKD affects nearly 10% of adults worldwide, is a major risk factor for cardiovascular and bone disease, and is projected to become the 5th leading cause of death by 2040.
 Despite their medical importance, treatment options for AKI and CKD remain limited.